3sannasia/Satellite-Signal-Sentry/README.md

 - https://pimylifeup.com/raspberry-pi-mysql/

 ## Roadmap for Future Ideas
+- Use tools like Prometheus, Grafana, or commercial monitoring solutions to gain insights into your system's health on the frontend
 - Implement ublox command sending from the UI and see satellite changes in real time
 - Time lapse slider to see satellite strength over time and when a device switches satellites
 - Add airplanes